aaaathing/my-website-2025/posts/2025-07-25-voxel-game/2025-07-25-voxel-game.md

 I tried to make a voxel game a few times since Mar 2024.
 I started making [Leafbuild](https://thingmaker.us.eu.org/lfbd/prealpha-0.1.0.html) on Mar 17, 2024, and spent 5 months, almost entire day every day.
 It was too hard to make engine related things like data structures have good performance and low memory usage.
 I also don't really want to make things that will be gone eventually.
 But I still think that it is a awesome idea.

-Maybe someone else can make the voxel engine.
+Maybe someone else can create the voxel engine.
+But it would be nice if I can make terrain and more.